dskiptests/othello/README.md

  6. Right click on `src/main/Othello.java` -> _Run as_ -> _Java Application_

 ## Create an Agent
-Create a class in `src/player/agent` and make sures it src/player/agent the class `Player.java`.
+Create a class in `src/player/agent` and make sures it inherits the class `Player.java`.
 The name of the agent will be the team name.

 ## Ranking